scalabli/quo/docs/api.rst

 Commands
 --------
-class click.BaseCommand(name, context_settings=None)
+class quo.BaseCommand(name, context_settings=None)
 The base command implements the minimal API contract of commands.
-Most code will never use this as it does not implement a lot of useful functionality but it can act as the direct subclass of alternative parsing methods that do not depend on the Click parser.
+Most code will never use this as it does not implement a lot of useful functionality but it can act as the direct subclass of alternative parsing methods that do not depend on the quo parser.

-For instance, this can be used to bridge Click and other systems like argparse or docopt.
+For instance, this can be used to bridge quo and other systems like argparse or docopt.

-Because base commands do not implement a lot of the API that other parts of Click take for granted, they are not supported for all operations.
+Because base commands do not implement a lot of the API that other parts of quo take for granted, they are not supported for all operations.
 For instance, they cannot be used with the decorators usually and they have no built-in callback system.

 Changelog
 Parameters